top 0

 LucAle

-Celebrate the best of Italian cuisine at LucAle, where you can help yourself to unlimited servings of salads, cheeses, and salumi cold cuts.
+Celebrate the best of Italian cuisine at LucAle, where you can help yourself to unlimited servings of seasonal salads, cheeses, salumi cold cuts, and a pizzetta to share between two.
 Nobody can stop us from loading up on the burrata!
-The supplementary main course is a choice between seven different dishes, and we’d recommend the green ravioli ($238) filled with seabass mousse, clams, and Boston lobster, or the Chitarrino al Tartufo Nero ($198), a homemade Chitarrat-style spaghetti.
-The brunch price of $388 is also inclusive of dessert and two hours of free-flow house wines.
+Those with room for more can opt for the supplementary main course and choose from LucAle’s signature mains.
+The brunch price of $458 is also inclusive of a dessert and two hours of free-flow house wines.

 LucAle, 100 Third Street, Sai Ying Pun | (+852) 3611 1842